AMG-Studio/pvz.rs/PROJECT_LOG.md

 The project creator *wgxh-cli* discussed with members.
 Eventually, the project roadmap determined as following:

-> Inherit from PVZ 1, but we may be the greatest developers.
+> Inherit from PVZ 1, but we may be the greatest team.
+>
 > To help players to play conveniently, we have plugin system, this means player can change game content freely.
+>
 > And most contents of PVZ 1 will be changed in this version.
 Covers game properties, entity textures and UI and so on.

 Hope for us!